 When you first start using a hearing aid, it can be somewhat of an unusual experience.
 Those with untreated hearing loss often wait an average of 5 to 7 years before getting treatment.
 During this time, their ears have adjusted to a level that is well below normal hearing.
 That’s why sounds may seem louder than usual when using a hearing instrument for the first time.
 There will be a little bit of an adjustment period during the first few days of usage, and these days are crucial to your success in adjusting to your devices.

-The following tips will help make your transition to a new hearing device go smoothly.
+The following tips will help make your transition to new hearing aids go smoothly.
 Have patience, and remember that adjusting to these new hearing devices will improve your overall quality of life for years to come.

 Tip #1.
 Don’t Get Discouraged